gersilva96/react-nextjs-boilerplate/README.md

 - **node_modules**: It's the standard node_modules folder for NodeJS.
 - **package_utils**: It contains some scripts we need at package config.
 - **public**: It contains the primary HTML file and static files.
-- **src**: It contains the source of the package.
-It's the code to be compiled when you run "npm run build".
+- **src**: It contains the source of the package with some functional examples on how to use the template.
+It's the code that will be compiled when you run "npm run build".
-- **src-sample**: It contains some functional examples on how to use the package.
-- **tests**: Contains all the different files what will be tested when you use "npm run test".
+- **tests**: Contains all the different files (and some examples) that will be tested when you use "npm run test".
 Jest will look for all the files finishing with ".test.ts".
-- **tests-sample**: It contains the unit tests for the src-sample folder examples.

 ### Root Files